jaystino/people_api/README.md

 interactively test the API.
 ___

+### Considerations
+* __DB Transactions__.
+Currently no DB queries are transactional.
+The downside to this is obvious.
+In addition to increasing data integrity, using transactional queries would reduce the volume of conditionals in the handler code.
+* __Relational vs Non-Relational__.
+* __Delete returns success even if no target record was found__.
+There are varying opinions on this behavior.
+From a security standpoint it could be considered a feature, but from a usability standpoint it could be viewed as a bug.
+___

 ### Future Features

 * Cache.
-Caching the latest version of each person with some TTL will
-reduce the need for the most common DB query.
+Caching the latest version of each person with some TTL will reduce the need for the most common DB query.
 * Testing.
 This needs integration tests.
 And more unit tests.
 * Logging